qpakzk/qpakzk.github.io/_posts/2018-02-06-[Perf] Process of Linux Kernel Contribution.md

 0001-perf-data-Document-missing-force-option.patch
 ```

-ps. if you send email on the shell, let less secure apps use your account.
-For doing this, enter [this site](https://support.google.com/accounts/answer/6010255?hl=en).
+**Note:** If you're sending emails via the shell, ensure to allow less secure apps to access your account.
+Instructions for the same can be found on [this support page](https://support.google.com/accounts/answer/6010255?hl=en).